Mirta Massa

-Mirta Teresita Massa (born 1945) is an Argentine model and beauty queen who was the first delegate of Argentina to capture the Miss International crown in 1967.
+Mirta Teresita Massa (born 1945) is an Argentine actress, model and beauty queen who was the first Argentine winner of the Miss International 1967.

 She became an instant celebrity in her country, gracing parades and fashion magazines.
 Massa went on to pursue a career as a model, and was also offered some acting opportunities.
 She eventually took up an interest in painting, and continues to do so upon retirement from modeling.